madebykind/madebykind-v3/content/work/vanda.md

 ---
-title: Working with the world’s leading art and design museum
+heading: Working with the world’s leading art and design museum
+title: The V&A - Brand and Digital Case Study - Arts & Culture
 date: 2023-05-28T11:49:55.811Z
 cover_img: images/work-va-teaser.jpg
 cover_img_alt: A man and woman looking at a laptop screen together